TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 > `:AREA_1` will store the memory address `9`, as `WCC '\n'` occupies `9` bytes.
 Note that `CA` (the opcode for `WCX <Address>`) will be written to the console, *not* `9`, as the processor is accessing the byte in memory *at* the address — *not* the address itself.

 If, when referencing a label, you want to utilise the address of the label *itself*, rather than the value in memory at that address, insert an ampersand (`&`) after the colon, and before the label name.
+This is called a **label literal**.

 For example: